 Although "One Summer Night" was one of the biggest hits of 1958, and is still played by many DJs as a prelude to summer, the Danleers couldn't come up with another hit and fell apart in mid-1959.
 Danny Webb agreed with the Penguins' Cleve Duncan in saying that Mercury was not good about promoting records.

 After the Mercury group broke up, Webb put Jimmy Weston together with three members of his other group, the Webtones, to form a new Danleers group: first tenor Louis Williams, baritone Terry Wilson, and bass Frankie Clemens.
-The fifth member was second tenor Doug Ebron, Jimmy Weston's brother-in-law and brother of another of the Webtones, Duke Ebron.
+An occasional fifth member was second tenor Doug Ebron, Jimmy Weston's brother-in-law and brother of another of the Webtones, Duke Ebron.
 (The fifth member of the Webtones had been Bruce Cooke.)

 In one of those tantalizing trade paper tidbits, it was reported, in the September 11, 1959 edition of Billboard, that the Danleers had signed a long-term contract with Memo Records (another of Bill Lasley's labels).
 I guess it didn't involve recording, since there were never any Danleers releases on Memo.